top of page

 Species: Australis is the only species endemic to New Zealand

 The largest kauri standing is Tane Mahuta (Māori for ‘Lord of the Forest’).
 Tāne Mahuta is 4.4 metres in diameter and 17.7 metres to the first branch, and can be seen in Waipoua Forest.
 The oldest tree is estimated to be 3,000 years old.
 This is Te Matua Ngahere (Father of the Forest) also in Waipoua Forest.
-Displays in The Kauri Museum show older and larger trees which grew in the past.
+Displays in the Kauri Museum show older and larger trees which grew in the past.

-Kauri forests
+Kauri Forests

 Kauri forests once covered much of the land north of the Coromandel (south of Auckland).
 Abundant with bird life and a diverse range of flora and fauna the forests lived on this landscape for 100 million years.
+Land clearance and logging of the ancient forest has resulted in only a small fraction of the ancient kauri remaining in the twenty first century.
+Whilst concerns for the cutting down of the kauri forests began in the nineteenth century it was not until 1985 that the New Zealand Government put an end to logging of live kauri trees.

-Kauri timber
+Kauri Timber

 Many years ago, long wide planks of faultless, superb timber were cut from the mighty kauri tree trunks.
 The timber was used for many purposes: ship building (including masts and spars of sailing ships), houses, furniture, bridges, fences, dams, patterns (used for metal casting), vats and tanks, barrels, large rollers (in the textile industry), railway sleepers, mine-props, carving, wood turning and a myriad other uses.
 Kauri timber was exported all over the world through the nineteenth century.

 Swamp kauri refers to kauri timber which has been recovered from under the ground.
 This kauri comes from forests which were buried by natural cataclysmic events.
 Carbon dating indicates that logs were buried up to 50,000 years ago.
 Leaves and cones are often preserved in the anaerobic conditions with the logs but quickly deteriorate when exposed to the air.
-Swamp kauri is naturay stained by the soil it is buried beneath producing rich dark brown and greenish hues emphasising the grain.
+Swamp kauri is naturally stained by the soil it is buried beneath producing rich dark brown and greenish hues emphasising the grain.
+Older kauri is on display in the museum, including a 30 million year old Australian kauri from the Yallourn coalfield in Victoria.

 Kauri Gum